-- Press lever into position (2) (clicked into place), - Switch the ignition off.
+- ► Press lever into position 2 (clicked into place), - Switch the ignition off.

 The speed you saved will be retained if the cruise control has been switched off temporarily.
-To resume the saved speed, let up on the brake or clutch pedal and pull the lever to position 1.
+To resume the saved speed, let up on the brake and pull the lever to position 1.